-Postdocs may request up to three (3) scheduled workdays of paid time off (per event) due to the death of a family member.
-One (1) workday equals 8 hours for full-time postdocs (prorated for part-time postdocs).
+Staff may request up to three (3) scheduled workdays of paid time off (per event) due to the death of a family member.
+One (1) workday equals 8 hours for full-time staff (pro-rated for part-time staff).

 The requested workdays do not need to be consecutive.
-When requesting the use of bereavement time, notify your manager or mentor about the use of time and submit the request via PlanMyLeave as soon as possible; however, it is understood that in most cases, this time is unplanned.
+When requesting the use of bereavement time, notify your manager about the use of time as soon as possible; however, it is understood that in most cases, this time is unplanned.